HesthaNeo/hq-wan-router/README.md

              <p><em>- "crypto map BRANCH-2-MAP" essentially names the policy set "BRANCH-2-MAP".
 This is a container for all the rules defining the VPN to a specific location.</em></p>
              <p><em>- "100" sets a priority number (sequence number) for this specific rule within the map.
 If there are multiple rules, lower numbers are checked first.</em></p>
              <p><em>- "ipsec-isakmp" Specifies that this rule will use IKE (Internet Key Exchange/ISAKMP) to automatically negotiate security keys and IPsec to encrypt the data packets.</em></p>
+             <p><em>- "set pfs group2" enables Perfect Forward Secrecy (PFS) which will force the routers to generate a brand-new, independent key for every single session.
+Normally, a VPN uses one "master" key (from Phase 1) to help create the keys that actually encrypt your data.
+If someone were to steal that master key, they could theoretically decrypt all our past and future traffic.
+This an extra insurance policy.
+Again "group2" encryption strength algorithim. </em></p>